Emitting Dynamic Methods and Assemblies

 Collectible assemblies for dynamic type generation Introduces collectible assemblies, which are dynamic assemblies that can be unloaded without unloading the application domain in which they were created.

 Catalogs the MSIL instruction codes you can use to build method bodies.

 Contains managed classes used to emit dynamic methods, assemblies, and types.

 Contains managed classes used to explore metadata and managed code.

 Explains how to explore metadata and managed code.

-Provides an overview of assemblies in the .NET Framework.
+Provides an overview of assemblies in .NET implementations.